The Ultimate Guide to LinkedIn Marketing

 Update your current job title and function.

 Your current job title and function are the first things people who visit your profile will notice.
 If you’re not happy with how they appear, take the time to update them to something that’s more accurate and representative of your worth.
-Your work title might influence how others perceive you in the industry, so make sure it accurately reflects your responsibilities and achievements.
-In case you want an example, look at Shreya Pattar’s Profile.
+Your job title can make a difference in how you’re perceived by others in the industry, so make sure it’s an accurate reflection of your responsibilities and achievements.

 Use rich media to showcase your professional brand.